 Obviously shot on a tight budget, The Devil Below makes excellent use of its underground locations to create a tense and claustrophobic atmosphere.
 It’s also a good way to keep the creatures in the shadows and just give us glimpses until near the end.

 Just what they are is never explained.
 They’re something like ants or termites, complete with a queen, but we never find anything else about them.
-Or why if the incident was covered up and the town literally erased from the map why the government didn’t send troops in to wipe them out, or at least contain them.
-Instead there’s just some well armed locals keeping them at bay.
+Or why if the incident was covered up and the town literally erased from the map why the government didn’t send troops in to wipe them out, or at least contain them, Instead there are just some well-armed locals keeping them at bay.

 Matters of logic aside though, The Devil Below is agreeably entertaining monster mayhem.
 There’s enough running around in the dark, fighting and even a few explosions to keep the viewer occupied.
 It certainly could have used a bigger budget and better suits for its creatures, but that’s par for the course with indie monster movies.
 And at least they used suits and not CGI, though they did use that for the Queen.

-The Devil Below is available from Vertical Entertainment in select theaters as well as Video On Demand, and Digital.
+The Devil Below is available from Vertical Entertainment in select theatres as well as Video On Demand, and Digital.